Catherine Hastings1

 F, #22002, d.
 November 1667

-Anne Pakington was the daughter of Sir John Pakington and Dorothy Smith.1 She married, firstly, Sir Humphrey Ferrers on 9 February 1618.1 She married, secondly, Philip Stanhope, 1st Earl of Chesterfield, son of Sir John Stanhope and Cordell Alington, after 1636.1 She died in November 1667.1 She was buried on 12 November 1667 at St. Gile's-in-the-Fields Church, London, England.1 Her will (dated 1 October 1666) was probated on 9 November 1667.1
+Anne Pakington was the daughter of Sir John Pakington and Dorothy Smith.1 She married, firstly, Sir Humphrey Ferrers, son of Sir John Ferrers and Dorothy Puckering, on 9 February 1618.1 She married, secondly, Philip Stanhope, 1st Earl of Chesterfield, son of Sir John Stanhope and Cordell Alington, after 1636.1 She died in November 1667.1 She was buried on 12 November 1667 at St. Gile's-in-the-Fields Church, London, EnglandG.1 Her will was proven (by probate) on 9 November 1667.1

 Her married name became Ferrers.
-From after 1636, her married name became Stanhope.1 As a result of her marriage, Anne Pakington was styled as Countess of Chesterfield.
+From after 1636, her married name became Stanhope.1 After her marriage, Anne Pakington was styled as Countess of Chesterfield.
+Her last will was dated 1 October 1666.

 Child of Anne Pakington and Philip Stanhope, 1st Earl of Chesterfield